 - Provide English language support so that students can be successfully integrated into mainstream classes with Australian standards.

 - Provide equal opportunity for International Students, enabling them to exit Secondary schooling suitably prepared for a chosen pathway either in Australia or their country of origin.

 - Encourage young people to achieve to their potential.

 - Integrate International Students into our wider College Community.

 - Foster an acceptance and understanding of multiculturalism within the Hillcrest Community.

-The Principal of the College takes overall responsibility for the operation of the International Student Department.
+The Executive Head of College takes overall responsibility for the operation of the International Learning Community.
 The staff of the International Department are responsible for its operation and are accountable for delivering the programs and achieving the aims and objectives of the department.